Professional Development

 Do you have a three-year degree in ministry or theology and are engaged in ministry?

-Would you like to be re-energised with engaging and relevant material in a relaxed and collegial environment?
+Are you ready to be re-energised with engaging and relevant material in a relaxed and collegial environment?

 Recommended Courses